How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 - Disallow Changes to the Location Services Settings

 At the top of the location services screen, check “don’t allow changes.”
 Everything should now be grayed out except for “system services.”
 If you tap that, “setting time zone” should be grayed out.
-The setting for “date & time” should also be grayed out in the general settings.
+The setting for “date and time” should also be grayed out in the general settings.

 4. Delete and Reinstall Restricted Apps

-Some kids have found a loophole where they can simply delete and reinstall an app to wipe its screen time restrictions.
+Some kids have found a loophole where they can simply delete and reinstall an app to wipe its Screen Time restrictions.
 This won’t matter if you’ve set a downtime schedule for the device as a whole, but it’s a clever workaround for restrictions set on specific apps.
 Once the app is reinstalled, your child can use it whenever they like.

 Thankfully, it’s pretty simple to stop this.
 You can block your child from deleting or installing apps in the settings.
 Here’s how to do that:

-- Go to “Content & Privacy Restrictions”
+- Go to “Content and Privacy Restrictions”

-Tap on “content and privacy restrictions” and input your screen time passcode if you need to.
+Tap on “content and privacy restrictions” and input your Screen Time passcode if you need to.

 Tap on “iTunes and app store purchases.”